 Keywords: Misperception of norms, false consensus, pluralistic ignorance, constructive social comparison, group identity, intellectual property norms

 Abstracts: Social norms can both increase and reduce compliance by good people.
-This chapter focuses on cognitive and motivational limitations in relation to social norms that play an important role in the ability of states to trigger informal controls and other enforcement tools.
-An important component that underlies social norms’ impact on behavior is individuals’ misperception of norms, which encourages them to violate the law in accordance to what they perceive incorrectly as the prevailing social norm.
-When people self deceive themselves with regard to what is the prevailing norms, it is easier to self-justify wrong doing Focusing on two main phenomnea of false consensus and pluralistic ignorance the chapter demonstrates the role of social norms in causing good poepel to engage in bad behaviors.
-The chapter uses the example of trade secrets divulgence in silicon valley, as a way to demonstrate many of the effects of social norms.
+This chapter focuses on cognitive and motivational limitations—particularly the false consensus and pluralistic ignorance mechanisms—in relation to social norms.
+An important contributing factor to social norms’ impact on behavior is individuals’ misperception of them, which encourages them to violate the law in accordance with what they perceive incorrectly to be the prevailing social norm.
+When people deceive themselves about the prevailing norms, they find it easier to-justify their wrong doing.
+This chapter uses the example of divulging trade secrets in Silicon Valley to demonstrate many of the effects of social norms.

 Chapter 6 individual differences

-Key words: Cognitive reflection test, moral identify, locus of control, propensity to morally disengage; proportion of good/bad people in a society.
+Key words: Cognitive reflection test, moral identify, locus of control, propensity to morally disengage, proportion of good/bad people in a society.

 Abstract:

-While the goal of this book is to draw attention toward situational wrongdoers, there remains the need to set them apart from intentional wrongdoers on the one hand and from individuals who are less likely to engage in situational wrongdoing on the other.
-Thus, while in earlier chapters of the book, I have argued that regulators need to recognize that situational effects are often more important than individual factors in determining misbehavior, individual variation cannot be ignored.
-Misconducts continue to be committed deliberately by those individuals who intend to do harm, and there is likely a variation in how situations affect good people’s likelihood to engage in uncooperative behavior.
-Recognizing and understanding this variation is hence crucial to any normative recommendation we make with regard to the situation.
-Thus for the purposes of this chapter it is useful to consider three types of people: (1) calculated wrongdoers, who resemble those described by the “bad man” approach; (2) situational wrongdoers, who engage in wrongdoing in situations (e.g., those characterized by ambiguity or by following social norms) that allow them to rationalize their misconduct and thereby reduce their motivation to do good; and (3) genuinely good people who actively want to do good things, but end up violating the law or behaving unethically because of reduced awareness of the wrongdoing (e.g. blind spot, motivated reasoning) or internal justifications that reduce their motivation to do good (e.g., moral licensing, moral forgetting).
-The chapter then concludes that individual variation might not be stable enough and examines few alternative to individual variation- demographic, occupational and variation base on people’s level of intrinsic motivation.
+While the goal of this book is to draw attention to situational wrongdoers, there remains the need to set them apart both from intentional wrongdoers and from individuals who are less likely to engage in situational wrongdoing.
+This chapter thus focuses on three types of people: (1) calculated wrongdoers, who resemble those described by the “bad man” approach; (2) situational wrongdoers, who engage in misconduct in situations that allow them to rationalize their misconduct; and (3) genuinely good people who actively want to do good things, but end up violating the law or behaving unethically because of reduced awareness of their wrongdoing or internal justifications that reduce their motivation to do good.
+Recognizing and understanding this variation are crucial to developing effective legal policy.
+The chapter concludes by examining other types of variation: demographic, occupational, and that based on people’s level of intrinsic motivation.

 Chapter 7 pluralistic effect of the law

-Acoustic separation; legal specificity, effects of language; legal detection; pluralistic effects of law; deterrence,
+Acoustic separation, legal specificity and effects of language, legal detection, pluralistic effects of law, deterrence